sarkershantonu/Bug-Storing-WS/README.md

 Paths :

-1.To see all bugs : GET : /table/bugs
+1. To see all bugs : GET : /table/bugs

-2.To save a bug: POST : /table/bugs
+2. To save a bug: POST : /table/bugs

-3.To see a bug : GET : /table/bugs/{id}
+3. To see a bug : GET : /table/bugs/{id}

-4.To Update a Bug: PUT : /table/bugs/{id}
+4. To Update a Bug: PUT : /table/bugs/{id}

-5.To Delete a Bug : DELETE : /table/bugs/{id}
+5. To Delete a Bug : DELETE : /table/bugs/{id}

 # Authentication